cgustav/lite_rolling_switch/README.md

 ## About

-Customable and attractive Switch button.
-Manage widget states in the same way you do with the classical material's switch widget.
+Custom Switch button with attractive animation, made to allow you to customize colors, icons and other cosmetic content.
+Manage the widget states in the same way you do with the classical material's switch widget.

 > **NOTE**: Currently, you cannot directly change the widget width and height properties.
 This feature will be available soon.